mirage/mirage-www/src/tmpl/wiki/hello-world.md

 We create a `key` with `Key.create` which is an optional bit of configuration.
 It will default to "Hello World!" if unspecified.
 This particular key happens to be of type `string`, so no conversion will be required, but it's possible to ask for more exotic types in the call to `Arg`.
 See [the Functoria Key.Arg module documentation](http://mirage.github.io/functoria/functoria/Functoria_key/Arg/index.html) for more details.

-Once we've created our configuration key, we specify that we'd like it available in the unikernel by passing it to `foreign` in the `keys` parameter.
+Once we've created our configuration key, we specify that we'd like it available in the unikernel by passing it to `main` in the `keys` parameter.

 We can then read the value corresponding to configuration key using the generated function `Key_gen.hello` as shown below.